Thomas E. Miller: Early life and education

 Miller was born in Ferrebeeville, South Carolina, named after his adoptive mother's likely slaver.
 His origins were unclear although he apparently had majority European heritage.
 The historians Eric Foner and Stephen Middleton found that his mother was a fair-skinned mulatto daughter of Judge Thomas Heyward, Jr., a signer of the Declaration of Independence, and his father a wealthy young white man, whose family rejected their relationship.
 They forced him to give up his son for adoption.
 He was adopted by former slaves Richard and Mary Ferrebee Miller, who were freed by 1850.

 The boy's European appearance long prompted speculation about his paternity.
 In 1851, his family moved to Charleston, where Miller attended a school for free colored children.
 When the Civil War ended, he moved to Hudson, New York.
 Because of his appearance and high proportion of European ancestry, Miller could have passed for white in the North, but chose to identify as black and return to the South to help the freedmen.
 Receiving a scholarship, Miller attended Lincoln University, a historically black college in Pennsylvania, where he graduated in 1872.

 Miller returned to South Carolina, where he was appointed as a school commissioner of Beaufort County that same year.
 He studied law at the South Carolina College (now the University of South Carolina), where black students were admitted for the first time under the Republican state legislature, and graduated in 1875.
 He was admitted to the bar that year.
 (After Democrats regained control of the state legislature in 1876-1877, they forced black students out of the flagship college.)

 Marriage and family

 He married Anna Hume, and they had nine children together.
+His son-in law was noted architect, William Wilson Cooke, married to his daughter Anne Miller; and by whom he had two grandchildren, Anne Cooke Reid, and Lloyd Miller Cooke.